wrcarpenter/Equity-Derivative-Models/README.md

 Historical stock price data acquired from Yahoo Finance.
 This can be utilized to calculate volatility.
 Riskless interest rates can be obtained from T-bill yields (under one year).

-## Yahoo Finance Data
+## Yahoo Finance
 [Yahoo Finance](https://finance.yahoo.com/) is an excellent source for historical equity prices and option chains, which include implied volatilties (presumably from inverting the Black-Scholes formula).

+## Google Finance
+[Google Finance](https://www.google.com/finance/) provides an API within its spreadsheet software (Google Sheets) to pull historical equity data.

-## Riskless Rates Data
+## Riskless Interest Rates
 The [US Treasury](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/textview.aspx?data=yield) provides data on daily Treasury yield curve interest rates.
 These rates are considered to be the par-yields on 'constant-maturity' Treasury securities.

 ## To Add

 * Valuation is "fair" price given all available information, not "true" price for a security.
 Fair is based on reasonable assumptions (log-normal distribution of returns, etc.) and accurate analysis of current market dynamics (stock volatility, risk-free interest rate, etc.).
 Without a crystal ball, it is impossible to know the true price for something.
-Uncertainty from the future always makes prices random variables.
+Uncertainty of the future always makes prices random variables, i.e. variables that can take on a range of values with associated probabilties.

 * simple "naked" option payoff tables (w/ bearish and bullish interpretations)